 Yes.
 You will typically need home physical therapy for about 1 week.
-After this you are encouraged to utilize outpatient physical therapy.
+After one week, you are encouraged to utilize outpatient physical therapy.
 Your orthopaedic team will help you arrange for outpatient physical therapy shortly after your first post-op visit in our office.
-It helps to make the transition from home therapy to outpatient therapy if you visit the outpatient therapy facility prior to knee replacement surgery and set up an appointment schedule with them.
+It helps to make the transition from home therapy to outpatient therapy by visiting the outpatient therapy facility prior to surgery and set up an appointment schedule with them.
 Outpatient therapy will usually start about 10 days from the surgery date.
-The length of time required for this type of therapy varies with each patient but typically goes for 2-4 weeks.
+The length of time required for this type of therapy varies with each patient but typically goes for 4-6 weeks.

 How often will I need to be seen following the surgery?

-You will be seen for your first post-operative office visit 7-10 days after hospital discharge to check your wound, remove the staples and review the forthcoming rehab protocol.
-Typically the physician assistant performs this review.
-We will endeavour to answer all of your post-operative questions about knee replacement.
+You will be seen for your first post-operative office visit ~10 days after surgery to check your wound, remove the staples and review the forthcoming rehab protocol.
+Typically, our physician assistant performs this review.
 Additional visits at 6 weeks post-op and at 1 year as directed by your surgeon are typical.
-If any problems or concerns arise, additional visits will be needed to give you the best care.
+If any concerns arise, additional visits will be needed to give you the best care.